Madonna: 2017–2021: Move to Lisbon and Madame X

-2022–2024: Finally Enough Love and the Celebration Tour
+2022–present: Remix albums and Confessions II

-On Madonna's 63rd birthday, she officially announced her return to Warner Records, the rebranded name of her original label Warner Bros.
-Records, in a global partnership which granted the label rights to her entire recorded music catalog, including the last three albums released under Interscope.
-Under the contract, Madonna launched a series of catalog reissues beginning in 2022, to commemorate the 40th anniversary of her recording career.
-A remix album titled Finally Enough Love: 50 Number Ones was released on August 19, with a 16-track abridged edition being available for streaming since June 24.
-Consisting of her 50 number-one songs on Billboards Dance Club Songs chart, the remix album highlighted "how meaningful dance music has always been" to Madonna's career, and became her 23rd top-ten album on the Billboard 200.
+In August 2021, coinciding with her 63rd birthday, Madonna announced her return to Warner Records—the rebranded successor to Warner Bros.
+Records—in a global partnership.
+The deal granted the label rights to her entire recorded music catalog, including her three most recent albums originally released under Interscope.
+As part of the agreement, she began a series of catalog reissues in 2022 to mark the fortieth anniversary of her recording career.
+The remix album Finally Enough Love: 50 Number Ones was released in August, following a 16-track abridged edition made available for streaming two months prior.
+Featuring her 50 number-one songs on Billboards Dance Club Songs chart, the album celebrated Madonna's long-standing connection to dance music and became her 23rd top-ten entry on the Billboard 200.

-Throughout 2022 to 2023, Madonna released a number of stand-alone tracks, including "Hung Up on Tokischa" (a remix of "Hung Up", featuring rapper Tokischa) and a 2015 demo recorded during the Rebel Heart sessions called "Back That Up to the Beat" to all digital outlets.
-She also collaborated on three songs on Christine and the Queens album Paranoïa, Angels, True Love (2023) and with The Weeknd and Playboi Carti on the single "Popular", which was taken from the soundtrack to the drama series The Idol.